API Endpoint Trigger

 |---|---|---|---|

-path | string | /api | Route suffix.
+path | string | /api | Route suffix for this endpoint.
 Example: /users |

-allowedMethods | multiselect | GET, POST | HTTP methods accepted.
-Each creates an output handle. |
+allowedMethods | multiselect | GET, POST | HTTP methods this endpoint accepts.
+Each selected method creates an output handle on the node. |

-authType | select | none | Authentication: none, api-key, or bearer-token |
+authType | select | none | Authentication strategy: none, api-key, or bearer-token |

-apiKeyLocation | select | header | Where to read the API key: header or query. |
+apiKeyLocation | select | header | Where to read the API key: header or query.
+Shown when authType is api-key. |

-apiKeyName | string | X-API-Key | Header or query param name for the API key. |
+apiKeyName | string | X-API-Key | Header name or query parameter name for the API key.
+Shown when authType is api-key. |

-authorizationHeaderName | string | Authorization | Header name for the bearer token. |
+authorizationHeaderName | string | Authorization | Header name for the bearer token.
+Shown when authType is bearer-token. |

-bearerPrefix | string | Bearer | Prefix stripped from the Authorization header value. |
+bearerPrefix | string | Bearer | Prefix stripped from the Authorization header value.
+Shown when authType is bearer-token. |

 secret | secret | — | Expected API key or bearer token value.
-Stored securely. |
+Stored securely, never exposed in the workflow payload.
+Shown when authType is api-key or bearer-token. |

-mockMethod | select | GET | HTTP method to simulate during canvas testing. |
+mockMethod | select | GET | HTTP method to simulate when testing this workflow locally. |

 - Set